turingschool/accelerated-mod-0/terminal/index.md

 ## Practice

-- Go to [Turing Terminal](http://learn-terminal.turing.io/challenges) to use the Playground and complete the Challenges
+- Go to <a href="http://learn-terminal.turing.io/challenges" target="_blank">Turing Terminal</a> to use the Playground and complete the Challenges
 - In your Terminal, recreate the file structures shown in the diagrams below.
 Assume that the extensions for any files notated is `.md`

 ### Challenge #1